-How to Disable Modern Standby in Windows 10
+Enable/Disable Modern Standby in Windows 10/11

-Modern Standby enables the S0 low-power idle power plan, which keeps your laptop or desktop in the lowest power mode while allowing apps to receive the latest content, such as incoming email, VoIP calls, Windows updates, etc.
+Modern Standby (S0 Low Power Idle) keeps your computer in the lowest power mode while allowing apps to receive the latest content, such as incoming email, VoIP calls, Windows updates, etc. Your computer may enter a Modern standby state from any of the following actions:

-• Press the system power button.
+• Pressing the system power button.

 • Closes the lid of the laptop/desktop/tablet.